ArupSankarRoy/INTELLIGENT-RADIOLOGIST-ASSISTANT/README.md

 Contributions to the MRNet project are welcome.
 Please create a pull request or open an issue if you have suggestions or find any bugs.

----

-For more information, refer to the [project documentation](https://github.com/yourusername/mrnet-webapp/wiki).
-Developed as an internship project at iNeuron Intelligence Pvt.
-Ltd.